BeatrizJardimm/Testes_FakeStoreAPI/README.md

 <p align="justify">
     If you want to run only one specific test case, you can type in <code>robot -d ./reports -i TAG file_name.robot</code>, where "TAG" has to be replaced with the tag for the test case of interest.
     <br>
-    The test case tags can be found both in the [Test Cases file](./others/TestCases.txt) and at the first line of each test case, as shown in the example below:
+    The test case tags can be found both in the <a href="./others/TestCases.txt">Test Cases file</a> and at the first line of each test case, as shown in the example below:
 </p>

 <div align="center">